A PWA (Progressive Web App) is essentially a website that can act very much as an app does on a mobile phone or tablet.

 4. Push Notification

 This technology has long been known to increase user engagement.
 It increases app retention rate, conversion rates and generally gives a real-time feel to the user’s interaction with the brand.
 With PWA, you can send push notifications even when all browsers are closed.

 Join Insum’s Free Webinar

 Those are just some of the advantages of using Progressive Web Apps.
-If you’d like an in-depth technical introduction to this technology, I recommend you attend my Free Webinar “Turning APEX into a Progressive Web App (PWA)” Tomorrow, November 7th at 2 pm.
-ET.
+If you’d like an in-depth technical introduction to this technology, I recommend you watch the video my Webinar “Turning APEX into a Progressive Web App (PWA)” right now!